-Thus, the Provider's VDA is equal to the difference between its fixed and semi-fixed costs and its DRG/MDH payment.
-In this case, the Provider was not entitled to a VDA payment, as its DRG/MDH payments exceeded its fixed costs.
+Thus, the Provider's VDA is equal to the difference between its fixed and semi-fixed costs and its DRG payment.
+In this case, the DRG payment is less than the fixed costs.
+Therefore, the Provider is eligible for a VDA Payment of \$237,517.